 The ceasefires and the peace process are products not of surrender but rather of a willingness to address differences through political means.
-This essential fact should be reflected clearly in the modalities of the decommissioning process, which should not require that any party lose face.
+This essential fact should be reflected clearly in the modalities of the decommissioning process, which should not require that any party be seen to surrender.